Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Dynamic Portfolio Choice Problem

-The penalty function in the form of (\ref{penalty_portfolio1}) or (\ref{penalty_portfolio3}) bear several advantages: first, it can be evaluated without computing any conditional expectation, i.e., a substantial computational work can be avoided; second, the design of the penalty function is quite flexible: we can use any admissible policy to obtain a valid penalty, and we can choose to do a linearization around this policy, which makes the inner optimization problem (\ref{inner_portfolio_opt}) convex and computationally tractable.
+The penalties in the form of (\ref{MarkovDiff:penalty_portfolio1}) or (\ref{MarkovDiff:penalty_portfolio3}) bear several advantages.
+First, unlike $\sum_{k=0}^{K-1}\Delta \hat{H}_{k+1}$ that directly approximates the optimal penalty of the discrete-time model, our proposed penalties (\ref{MarkovDiff:penalty_portfolio1}) and (\ref{MarkovDiff:penalty_portfolio3}) does not involve any conditional expectation and can be evaluated efficiently; therefore, a substantial amount of computational work can be avoided.
+Second, the design of such penalties is quite flexible: we can use any admissible policy to obtain a dual feasible penalty, and linearize around this policy if necessary, which guarantees the convexity of the inner optimization problem (\ref{inner_portfolio_opt}).